sbilal101/Python-For-Network/README.md

 # Python-For-Network

-This first Python Task for the book Python for network engineers

-new update
+Tasks from book 'Python for network engineers' by Natash Samoylenko